 3. Don’t give ants access to water.

 Ants love moisture so go the extra mile to reduce standing water sources to prevent an infestation.
 Also, regularly check for pipe leaks especially under your kitchen sink, in the bathroom, and in your laundry area.
 A dehumidifier will also help reduce moisture damp basements, attics, and crawl spaces.
 Make it a point to inspect the exteriors of your home as well.
 Make sure drainage outlets aren’t clogged so water flows away from the foundation.
 Clear out gutters and downspouts so they function properly at all times.

 4. Watch your pets.

 Pet food and water bowls are often an easy target for ants so don’t leave any unconsumed pet food out in the open.
-Clean up any spilt food and water immediately after feeding and transfer dry pet food from their packaging into airtight plastic containers.
-Also, opt for non-food based chew toys instead of rawhides for your puppies.
+Clean up any spilled food and water immediately after feeding and transfer dry pet food from their packaging into airtight plastic containers.
+Also, opt for non-food-based chew toys instead of rawhides for your puppies.